 The framework of legislation under OI Rules and OI Regulations has been revised to promote ease in doing business by simplifying the procedures and rationalizing the rules and regulations.
-The OI Regime simplifies the existing framework by reducing the need of seeking specific approvals and thereby minimizing the compliance obligation and related cost on the investors.
+The OI Regime simplifies the existing framework by reducing the need to seek specific approvals and thereby minimizing the compliance obligation and related costs on the investors.

 1. Introduction of “Strategic Sector”

-The OI Rules define the term strategic sector to mean and include energy and natural resources sectors such as oil, gas, coal, mineral, ores etc., start-ups and other sector as the government may deem fit.
+The OI Rules define the term strategic sector to mean and include energy and natural resources sectors such as oil, gas, coal, mineral, ores, etc., start-ups, and other sectors as the government may deem fit.

 3. Approval for OI from RBI